 Home Office guidance published in July 2014 states that ‘The procedure must include provision for a person to request a review of the way an application for a Community Trigger was dealt with, and also the way their Community Trigger review was carried out.’

-The Police & Crime Commissioner (PCC) has agreed that his Office of the Police and Crime Commissioner (OPCC) will receive requests for review in these circumstances for Devon, Cornwall and the Isles of Scilly.
+The Police & Crime Commissioner (PCC) has agreed that her Office of the Police and Crime Commissioner (OPCC) will receive requests for review in these circumstances for Devon, Cornwall and the Isles of Scilly.
 Escalation to the PCC may be utilised where an individual is dissatisfied with the Community Trigger procedure in the following circumstances:

 1. The Relevant Bodies have rejected an application to use the Community Trigger Review on the basis that the threshold has not been met and the Victim considers that the threshold has been met;